RarelyCharlie/rarelycharlie.github.io/hieroglyphs.md

 ### Information
 This page converts Gardiner codes and <em>Manuel de Codage</em> mnemonics to Unicode hieroglyphs.

-All the available codes and hieroglyphs are listed here: [The 1071 hieroglyphs from Unicode 5.2](https://mjn.host.cs.st-andrews.ac.uk/egyptian/unicode/tablemain.html) The 330 mnemonics are the phonetic codes described here: [Phonetic codes](http://www.catchpenny.org/codage/#phonetic).
+All the available codes and hieroglyphs are listed here: [The 1071 hieroglyphs from Unicode 5.2](https://mjn.host.cs.st-andrews.ac.uk/egyptian/unicode/tablemain.html) The 330 mnemonics are the phonetic codes described here: [Manuel de Codage Appendix B](http://www.catchpenny.org/codage/#app2).

 Around 4,000 additional hieroglyphs exist, but they are not available here because they are not in Unicode.
 Groups of vertically stacked hieroglyphs are not currently possible here.

 Type spaces or hyphens between the codes and mnemonics.
 Type an exclamation mark, !, to start a new line of hieroglyphs.
 Type a full stop (period), . , to insert a space between hieroglyphs.
+No other formatting is supported.

 If you see the symbol <del>&#9674;</del>, it means you typed something that cannot be interpreted.